 Volunteering as a Group

-Houston Audubon welcomes your group's participation at our sanctuaries!
-Schools, churches, scout troops, corporations, and community agencies are key partners in achieving our mission of conservation and habitat protection.
-If you are interested in your group working with us, please complete a group volunteer request form.
-Volunteer Manager Lauren Miheli will contact you after your request is received.
-Generally, two months lead time and funding support are needed to develop a project.
+If you are interested in your group working with us, please email us at email@example.com.
+Two months lead time and funding support are needed to develop a project.
 Note: Small groups and families are also welcome to join us for our regularly scheduled work parties.

 Corporate groups should contact Julie Gold at firstname.lastname@example.org, 281-888-1768